Gilangg13/Gilangg13/README.md

 ### Hi! 👋 I'm Gilang.

-- 🔭 I'm currently learning Javascript.
+- 🔭 I’m currently learning Android development with Kotlin
-- 🌱 I’m currently learning about cloud technology for back-end apps
+- 💡 I'm passionate about Web Development and Android Development
-- 💬 Feel free to ask me about web development or JavaScript
+- 💬 Feel free to ask me about anything related to Kotlin, Android, or Web
 - 📫 How to reach me: gilangputra295@gmail.com
 - ⚡ keep learning, don't be afraid to start